 Bait Shop is another excellent spot for fish and chips.
 The french fries here are some of the best in Seattle, but the battered cod shines, too - on its own, on a sandwich with homemade tartar, or in a couple of Baja tacos.
 Pair it all with a Painkiller slushie and a game of Uno with friends.

 Elliott’s Oyster House is a touristy move, but if you’re hanging out with out-of-towners or pretending you’re on vacation, it’s not a bad idea to spend your money here instead of at the overpriced ferris wheel on the pier.
 The view of the water is excellent, it’s a festive place for oysters, and the patio is great for day-drinking and catching up.
-If oysters aren’t your thing, the salmon pesto sliders could be your thing.
+If oysters aren’t your thing, the salmon pesto sliders are excellent.

 Before Sushi Kashiba even existed, its chef (Shiro Kashiba) founded this place.
 Shiro himself has since left, but you’ll still be in good hands - it remains a Seattle sushi institution.
 The best way to eat here is to wait in line, sit at the bar, and get the open-ended omakase.
 Just make sure you have the strength to tell them to stop serving you before your wallet is empty.